rafalab/misc/reinstall-instructions.md

-# Step by step instruction to get a new Mac ready
+# Steps I follow to to get my new Mac ready

 * To encrypt computer: go to Security and Privacy in System Preferences and turn on File _Vault Encrypt_.